LCIT-AISC-T3-S25/Group2/CV/Readme.md

-## All your Computer assignments will be committed here in your various folders.
+## All your Computer Vision assignments will be committed here in your various folders.